CarletonEng/api.cses.carleton.ca/doc/permissions.md

 Allows reading "private" information such as email, phone and student number of any user.

+### postw

+Allows creating and editing posts, including pages and articles.

+It should be noted that at this time posts are allowed to contain any HTML and therefore could have scripts embedded in them.
+This means that some with the `postw` could escalate their privileges by stealing other user's sessions.
+Only give this permission to people you trust.

 ### selfw

 Allow changing of your own information such as password, email, name and others.